What is the white phosphorus that Israel is accused of using in Gaza?

 Is white phosphorus banned?

-White phosphorus is not banned by international conventions because it does not count as an “incendiary weapon” – one that is intended to light fire or cause burns.
+White phosphorus is not banned by international conventions because it does not count as an “incendiary weapon” – one that is intended to cause fires or burns.
 Instead, it is considered a multipurpose munition.

 Protocol III of the 1980 Convention on Certain Conventional Weapons only prohibits incendiaries or the use of other substances to attack civilian populations.

-Burns or injuries caused by white phosphorus are considered incidental effects, allowing militaries to argue that it is used only as a smokescreen, signal, or to illuminate a target.
+Burns or injuries caused by white phosphorus are considered incidental effects, allowing militaries to argue that it is used only as a smokescreen, signal or to illuminate a target.

-Though not signatories to Protocol III, the US and Israel claim that their use of white phosphorous is in line with international regulations.
+Although they are not signatories to Protocol III, the United States and Israel say that their use of white phosphorous is in line with international regulations.

-In its manual on rules of warfare, Israel has said that “phosphorous is no different from petrol [gasoline] reacting to a lighted match, and what differentiates it from chemical weapons is that its reaction is not directed against the human physiology”.
+In its manual on rules of warfare, Israel has said: “Phosphorous is no different from petrol reacting to a lighted match, and what differentiates it from chemical weapons is that its reaction is not directed against the human physiology.”

 Khonsari, however, explained that burns caused by substances like petrol do not tend to be lethal if they cover a small area of the body, unlike those caused by white phosphorus.